*Please open the attachment for the full RFQ.*

 USAID Government Accountability Initiative

-The Government Accountability Initiative (GAI), implemented by Checchi and Company Consulting, Inc. (Checchi) is a four-year United States Agency for International Development-funded project with the overall objective to strengthen the capacities and connections of key Serbian stakeholders resulting in increased government accountability at the national and local levels.
+The Government Accountability Initiative (GAI) implemented by Checchi and Company Consulting, Inc. (Checchi) is a four-year United States Agency for International Development-funded project with the overall objective to strengthen the capacities and connections of key Serbian stakeholders resulting in increased government accountability at the national and local levels.
 The project is structured around three components: Local Government Accountability, Independent Oversight Institutions, and Adjudication of Corruption Cases.
-GAI counterparts include the State Audit Institution (SAI), the Anti-Corruption Agency (ACA), local governments, specialized anti-corruption courts, and civil society organizations.
+GAI counterparts include the State Audit Institution (SAI), the Agency for Prevention of Corruption (APC), local governments, specialized anti-corruption courts and public prosecutors offices, and civil society organizations.

 It is Checchi’s intention to award a Firm Fixed Price (FFP) type subcontract for this work.
 Under an FFP subcontract, the Subcontractor is responsible for providing specified deliverables by a stated completion date, and for a fixed price.

-Subcontractor shall develop all materials, provide labor, and shall do all that is necessary for the satisfactory and timely performance of the Statement of Work as set forth below.
+Subcontractor shall provide all materials, labor, equipment and facilities and shall do all that is necessary for the satisfactory and timely performance of the Statement of Work as set forth below.